johannes94/go-heapdump-threshold/README.md

-# go-heapdump-thresshold
+# go-heapdump-threshold

 If a container uses more memory than assigned to it, Kubernetes will kill it with a OOMKilled error.
 The problem with this is that after the container was killed, it is hard for engineers to debug what caused the unexpected memory usage.
 This package helps solve this problem.

-With `go-heap-dump` you can define a memory limit and a memory thresshold.
-If the memory consupmtion of your Go application exceeds the thresshold, pprof will be called to dump a memory profile to the filesystem.
+With `go-heap-dump` you can define a memory limit and a memory threshold.
+If the memory consupmtion of your Go application exceeds the threshold, pprof will be called to dump a memory profile to the filesystem.

 ## Usage